foontzoot/foontzoot/README.md

 I also have experience with data integration tools like Azure Data Factory and SSIS.

+#### MESSAGING SERVICES

 #### STREAMING SERVICES

+#### PROGRAMMING LANGUAGES

 #### INTERESTS

 - 🔭 I’m currently working on fullstack web development insurance 🤦 app
 - 🌱 I’m ~~currently~~ constantly learning all things .NET

-#### FUN FACTS
+#### FUN FACTS ABOUT ME

+- ⚡ Introduction to computers: Commodore 64
+- ⚡ My first IT intership was with Luka Rijeka, job description: Tape Carrier
-- ⚡ I learned coding using Pascal, C, Erlang, and Smalltalk
+- ⚡ I learned coding using Basic, Pascal, C, Erlang, and Smalltalk
 - ⚡ My first IDE was Borland Turbo C, later I used Borland's C++ and Delphi, as well as IBM's Visual Age
 - ⚡ DB2, Oracle and Sybase were my introduction to RDBMS
-- ⚡ I hosted my first website on Geocities, unfortunately I lost all my backups
+- ⚡ I hosted my first website on Geocities
-- ⚡ First Linux distro I used was Slackware
+- ⚡ First Linux distro I used was Slackware downloaded overnight
+- ⚡ My current Linux distro is Ubuntu (sometimes I use Fedora or SUSE)

 <!--